muhammadosama1010/CSS-Business-Card/README.md

-This is a responsive CSS base business card.
+This is a responsive HTML and CSS base only business card.